1j01/skele2d/README.md

 * Using Skele2D with a physics engine, like Matter.js
 * Using Skele2D with a rendering engine, like Pixi.js, or something that does textured polygons nicely.
 I'd want it to have a very different look, to show the breadth of what you can achieve.

-Since I want to show off functionality distinct from module setups, I think I should pick a module setup, probably ESM (which I haven't done yet), for most of the examples to use, and then keep the other module setups super basic, just to show that it works with them.
+Since I want to show off functionality distinct from module setups, I think I should pick a module setup, probably ESM, for most of the examples to use, and then keep the other module setups super basic, just to show that it works with them.
 In particular, I want to keep them to as few files as possible, to make it easier to maintain and understand them.
 (I don't want to have a bunch of files that are named the same but in different directories that can get confused, and can get out of sync with each other.)